uviclibraries/html-css/act-2.md

 This type of link jumps us to another place in the same page.

 1. **Add some placeholder text of some kind** to one of your "about.html" page.
 You can type a few paragraphs on your own, or use placeholder text called [_lorem ipsum_ (↪)](https://en.wikipedia.org/wiki/Lorem_ipsum), which is often used by web developers for creating website examples.
 People like to have fun inventing their own versions of _lorem ipsum_, and my current favourite is [_The Lord of The Rings_ _lorem ipsum_ generator (↪)](https://ceheiss.github.io/LordOfTheIpsum/).
 2. **Wrap a selection of text in a header tag of your choice and give it a unique `id`.** Think of this as your named anchor.
-The `<a>` link we eventually create will link to this unique `id` anchor, and note that each anchor has to be unique or the link will not work.
+The `<a>` link we eventually create will link to this unique `id` anchor.
 In my example, I have wrapped the heading text of "Bilbo's speech to the Council" in an `h2` tag and assigned it a unique `id` of "bilbo-speech":

 >`<h2 id="bilbo-speech">Bilbo's speech to the Council</h>`
 >`<p>I used to think that they were things the wonderful folk of the stories went out and looked for, because they wanted them, because they were exciting and life was a bit dull, a kind of a sport, as you might say.
 But that’s not the way of it with the tales that really mattered, or the ones that stay in the mind.
 Folk seem to have been just landed in them, usually their paths were laid that way, as you put it.</p>`

+ **Note** that each anchor has to have a unique name.
+In my example, the anchor's `id` is "bilbo-speech".
+Any additional anchor on this same page would need to have a diffrent name.
+For example, if I wanted to link to another of Bilbo's speeches, I would change that anchor's `id` to something like "bilbo-speech-2".

 3. **Create an `<a>` link to your anchor's unique `id`**.
 This will be the clickable link that jumps you to the unique `id` you just created.
 You can add this link anywhere on the HTML page, but to pretend we are making a table of contents, please add your link toward the top of your HTML page, but within the `<body></body>` tags.
 What we are doing in my example is making my `h2` become a link that jumps us to the heading of "Bilbo's speech to the Council."
 Here is what my link looks like:

 >`<h2 href="#bilbo-speech">Read Bilbo's speech to the Council</h2>`